Kondo breakdown induced by non-Hermitian complex hybridization: Non-Hermitian Kondo Breakdown: Exact Bethe ansatz results

 In this section, we give exact Bethe ansatz results for the Kondo breakdown that support the NH-SB mean-field results obtained in Sec.~\ref{sec_NHSB}.
 The AIM was shown to be exactly solvable both for symmetric and asymmetric cases \cite{Tsvelick83, Okiji84, Wiegmann80, Kawakami81, Kawakami82, Kawakami82lett, Okiji82, Okiji82solid, Wiegmann83C, Tsvelick83C}.
 Here, we generalize the exact solution of the infinite-$U$ AIM for the ground state \cite{Schlottmann83, Kawakami86, Schlottmann89} to NH systems, where several studies have shown that the Bethe ansatz method is still applicable to NH quantum many-body problems \cite{Fukui98, Nakagawa18, Shibata19, Nakagawa21, Buca20, Yamamoto22, Yamamoto23, Mao23, Marche24}.

 Let us assume that the scattering by the impurity is of $s$-wave type, which allows us to map the three-dimensional problem in Eq.~\eqref{eq_NHAnderson} to a chiral one-dimensional problem.
-Then, by linearizing the energy dispersion of itinerant fermions around the Fermi energy as $\epsilon_k=k$ \cite{Schlottmann83,linearize}, we obtain the $S$-matrices of the NH-AIM in the infinite-$U$ limit as
+Then, by linearizing the energy dispersion of itinerant fermions around the Fermi energy as $\epsilon_k=k$ \cite{Schlottmann83}, we obtain the $S$-matrices of the NH-AIM in the infinite-$U$ limit, from the analytic continuation of those in the Hermitian limit \cite{Schlottmann83}, as

 where $P_{ij}$ is an operator that exchanges $i$th and $j$th particles.
+When linearizing the energy dispersion, we take the energy unit to be $v_F=1$, where $v_F$ is the Fermi velocity.
+Then, the complex hybridization is given by $\tilde \Delta=\tilde V^2/2$, and the parameters in the Hamiltonian should be translated to correctly reflect their dimensions.
 In the Bethe ansatz formalism, all the interaction effects are incorporated via the quasimomentum $k_j$, which takes a complex value due to the complex hybridization $\tilde \Delta$ in general.
-Here, the energy of the system is given by $E=\sum_{j=1}^N k_j$.
+Here, the energy of the system is given by $E=\sum_{j=1}^N k_j$, where $N$ is the total particle number of the system.
 The $S$-matrices in Eq.~\eqref{eq_Sij} take the same form as the NH generalization of those for a one-dimensional Fermi gas with an attractive $\delta$-function interaction \cite{Yang67, Schlottmann83} and satisfy the Yang-Baxter equation as $S_{jk}S_{ik}S_{ij}=S_{ij}S_{ik}S_{jk}$.
 Hence, we can construct the nested Bethe equations for the NH-AIM as

 Here, we have introduced $t(x)\equiv(x-i\tilde \Delta)/(x+i\tilde \Delta)$, $L$ is the length of the system, and $M$ is the number of the charge degrees of freedom corresponding to the bound states with the quasimomentum $k_\alpha^\pm=\lambda_\alpha \pm i\tilde \Delta$, where we redefine $k_j$ as $k_\alpha^\pm$ for charge excitations.
+We note that $k_\alpha^\pm$ becomes complex even in the Hermitian limit.
 Similarly, $N-2M$ stands for the number of unpaired spins with the quasimomentum $k_j$.
 Here, $\lambda_\alpha$ and $k_j$ take complex values due to non-Hermiticity.
 We remark that the non-Hermiticity should be sufficiently weak so that it does not change the sign of $\mathrm{Im}k_\alpha^\pm$.
 A similar condition has been employed in the previous studies on NH many-body systems \cite{Ashida16, Yamamoto22}, and physically, this corresponds to the assumption that the bound states are not broken due to dissipation.

 To proceed, we first rewrite Eqs.~\eqref{eq_bethe1} and \eqref{eq_bethe2} to obtain Bethe equations for $N-2M$ unpaired spin states and $M$ bound states.
 For $N-2M$ unpaired spins, we can employ Eq.~\eqref{eq_bethe1} directly.
 For $M$ bound states, we first multiply Eq.~\eqref{eq_bethe1} for $k_\alpha^\pm$ with each other, obtaining